-With Progressive Web Apps (or simply PWAs) you dont have to decide between using open web technologies for cross-platform interoperability and providing your users with a native app-like experience customized for their device.
-That's because PWAs are just websites that are progressively enhanced to function like native apps on supporting platforms.
+Progressive Web Apps (PWAs) provide access to open web technologies for cross-platform interoperability and provide your users with a native, app-like experience customized for their devices.
+PWAs are websites that are progressively enhanced to function like native apps on supporting platforms.
 The qualities of a PWA combine the best of the web and native apps.

 From web search results and supporting app stores

-Send push notifications, even when the app isn't active
+Send push notifications, even when the app is not active

 Works offline and in low-network conditions

 Experience scales up (or down) with device capabilities

 Provides a secure HTTPS endpoint and other user safeguards